Blockchain with proof of quantum work: Hybrid Classical-Quantum Hashing

 In the preprocessing step, the message $\mathcal{M}$ is transformed into a set of parameters $\Theta$ that govern the quantum operation.
 These parameters may include Hamiltonian variables, evolution times, a circuit, or other relevant quantities.
 If the size of $\Theta$ remains fixed regardless of the length of $\mathcal M$, the preprocessing step effectively acts as a classical hash.
 Steps (iii-iv) can also be parameterized as a cryptographic function of $\Theta$ and the message.
 Standard cryptographic hashing algorithms can be employed at this stage to ensure, with care, that the first five criteria outlined in the previous section are met.
 This can be achieved by first hashing the message using a classical algorithm, such as SHA-256, and then using the resulting hash as a seed for a pseudo-random number generator to generate $\Theta$ and other hashing parameters preventing reversibility.
 This can preserve the essential properties of the classical hash in $\Theta$, which in turn defines the quantum evolution in the next step.

 The quantum operation must be sufficiently complex to satisfy the seventh requirement, ensuring that the hash cannot be spoofed by classical computers with feasible resources.
-Such complexity can be achieved through a continuous-time evolution, sequence of quantum gate operations, or a combination of digital and analog operations.
+Such complexity can be achieved through a continuous-time evolution, sequence of quantum gate operations, or combination of digital and analog operations.
 Information from the resulting density matrix is extracted through measurements and summarized in a vector of witnesses $W(\rho_\mathcal{M})$.
 It should be noted that some classical properties, such as collision resistance and the avalanche effect, do not necessarily carry over automatically.
 For example, if quantum evolution maps all $\Theta$ to the same hash value, these properties would be lost.
-One should therefore be careful in the design of quantum evolution and the witness vector.
+One should therefore be careful in the design of the quantum evolution and the witness vector.
 The definition of witnesses and the quality of the resulting hash ultimately depend on the quantum hardware's capability to execute complex quantum evolutions and its measurement capabilities, as we discuss next.

 The 4-stage process outlined includes both classical and quantum computation.
-Although the classical part likely includes non-trivial operations such as cryptographic hashing, we assume that the quantum computation is significantly more costly (and time-consuming) than the sum of classical operations, which is true in our experimental implementation.
+Although the classical part likely includes non-trivial operations such as cryptographic hashing, it is straightforward to demonstrate the quantum computation costs (time, energy or dollars) are significantly larger than the combination of classical operations, as we later quantify in context of our demonstration.